waterbycounty

 What's happening with rivers in Grant County right now?

-Grant County's primary USGS streamgage on the GILA RIVER BELOW BLUE CREEK, is currently reading 17.4 cubic feet per second — 8% of the long-term mean of 206.97 cfs.
+Grant County's primary USGS streamgage on the GILA RIVER BELOW BLUE CREEK, has a pipeline snapshot of 17.4 cubic feet per second — 8% of the long-term mean of 206.97 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Grant County water compare to the New Mexico average?